Animal Care Standards and Oversight

 Environmental enrichment

-We’re adding environmental enrichments to the farms where our pigs and chickens our raised.
+We’re adding environmental enrichments to the farms where our pigs and chickens are raised.
 Environmental enrichments support natural behaviours, reduce boredom and improve the health of our animals.

-We provide hanging toys to our nursery-finisher pigs and group housed sows, and we are piloting additional sow enrichments such as burlap.
+We provide hanging toys to our nursery-finisher pigs and group housed sows, and we continue to explore additional sow enrichments.
 We have also implemented specially designed enrichments for broiler chickens including ramps, hiding huts, and pecking objects.

 Minimizing stress during transportation